jpfeil/Workshop-2018/README.md

 ```

 ## Install iPython (5 min)
 The tools that come out of the box with python are very basic, but there have been several tools recently developed that make scientific computing with python much more convenient.
 The next tool I want to share with you is a more interactive form of python called iPython.
 IPython is only a slight improvement, but it is convenient for simple tasks.
 Let's start an instance of ipython and see how it is different than the python REPL.
+Starting ipython is very similar to running python, you just type `ipython` at the terminal/command prompt

 ### Write a hello-world function in ipython (2.5 min)
 ```